ISO 13485 Certifications: What They Are and How to Achieve Them

 Cost components typically include:

-• Consulting (if used)
+• Consulting support (if used)

-• Internal resource allocation
+• Internal personnel allocation

 • Certification body audit fees